kyverno/website/content/en/Community/_index.md

 **Maintainer**:

 They are approvers who have shown good technical judgement in feature design/development in the past.
 Has overall knowledge of the project and features in the project.
-These role is for project managers who are expected to manage the repository without access to sensitive or destructive actions.
+Can read, clone, and push to this repository.
+They can also manage issues, pull requests, and some repository settings.

 **Admin**:

 These are persons who have full access to the project, including sensitive and destructive actions like managing security or deleting a repository.
+Can read, clone, and push to this repository.
+Can also manage issues, pull requests, and repository settings, including adding collaborators.

 | Role         | Responsibilities                                                      | Requirements                                                                                  | Defined by                                                                                                                   |
 | ------------ | --------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |